Journées de la culture 2017

 The Montréal métro is known around the world for the architectural quality of its stations and its collection of artworks.
 And you?
 How well do you know your métro?
 And, more importantly, have you ever visited the 12 stations along the Blue line, the underground network’s least known, yet most spectacular line?
-This is a golden opportunity to explore them, guided by our in-house historian, Benoît Clairoux.
+As part of the Journées de la culture, we offered five guided tours of these stations.

-You can’t attend any of these tours?
+You couldn’t attend any of these tours?
 No problem!
 Explore the stations along the Blue line on your own, on site or in the following sections!

 Architects: LeMoyne & Associés